TSE-Systems/tse-analytics-docs/Writerside/topics/Getting-Started.md

 When dataset is selected, all other widgets will be updated accordingly: for example, **Info**, **Animals**, **Variables** and **Factors** widgets will show information relevant to the active (currently selected) dataset.

-Let's have a look at selection widgets.

-## Data analysis pipeline
+## Data Analysis Pipeline

-Almost all widgets (with some exceptions mentioned later) work with the preprocessed data that passed through the internal data analysis pipeline.

-1. Raw data first goes into *Animal Filter* pipe operator.
-This unit obtains data only for the selected set of animals.
-Animals can be selected in **Animals** widget.
+The data analysis pipeline defines the internal logic by which the software processes and prepares raw data before it is used by any analytical or visualization widget.
+In other words, it represents the sequence of operations that transform raw experimental data into a consistent and analysis-ready form.
+This ensures that all widgets work with the same filtered, cleaned, and time-aligned dataset, providing consistent analytical results across the application.
+### 1. Animal Filtering
+The system selects data only for the animals chosen in the **Animals** widget.This allows users to focus on a specific subset of animals for analysis.
+### 2. Outlier Removal
+The pipeline can remove outlier values — data points that are statistically abnormal or likely due to measurement errors.
-2. The Second step is the outliers removal in the *Outliers* pipe operator.
-This unit can be activated/deactivated in the **Outliers** widget (see details below).
+This step can be enabled or disabled in the **Outliers** widget.
-3. The Last step in the preprocessing data pipeline is *time binning* operation.
+### 3. Time Binning
+The data are grouped into defined time intervals (“bins”), simplifying temporal analysis and making it easier to observe behavioral trends over time.

+Each of these preprocessing stages is described in detail in the following sections.

 > **Note**: If you observe some strange results during your analysis, please check that proper animals are selected in **Animals** widget!
 {style='note'}